 Make sure you have more food and water than you plan to consume on your hike.
 Gatorade crystals recommended (or something with electrolytes), and high-energy food bars are great.

 This is the one I carry.
 It’s lightweight and waterproof.
 I add a ton of other stuff to it like ibuprofen, antihistamine, immodium, tums, hand sani, sun screen, safety pin, chapstick.
+See my highlight on my Instagram account for a full walk-through of everything I added to my kit.

 Good quality compass with built-in declination adjustment, and both topographic and interpretive maps.
 An electronic GPS device only in addition to a compass and map (technology can and often does fail!).